Working Family Payment

 — If your pay from work is reduced your Working Family Payment (WFP) will stay the same.
 It will not increase.
 However, when your WFP payment ends you can re-apply giving details of your new reduced income.
 (WFP is paid for 52 weeks.
 At the end of the 52 weeks, you can re-apply for WFP).

 — If the number of hours you work is below 38 hours per fortnight you are no longer entitled to WFP.
 You should notify the WFP section if your hours fall below the minimum requirement.

 — Swapping payment to a spouse/partner/cohabitant: If you lose your entitlement to WFP but have a spouse/partner or cohabitant, who is working as an employee for at least 38 hours per fortnight, payment can be transferred into their name for the balance of the 52 week award period, once proof of their hours of employment as an employee is provided.
-You must notify the WFP section in the Department of Employment Affairs and Social Protection.
+You must notify the WFP section in the Department of Social Protection.

 A separated parent can apply for WFP once he or she meets the qualifying conditions and:

 - is living with the qualified child(ren) or